wrtobin/las/README.md

 The operations currently exposed through the (simple) API are:
  - zero a vector or matrix
+ - zero all nonzeros in rows in a matrix
  - assemble (add) values to multiple locations in a vector or matrix
  - set values at multiple locations in a vector or matrix
  - calculate the norm of a vector